-Long-Held Beliefs About Skull Islanders In King Kong Movies Are Actually Wrong (Part I)
+Long-Held Beliefs About Skull Islanders in King Kong Movies are Actually Wrong (Part I)

-Nerdy considerations on the very real science beneath Skull Island’s science fiction
+Nerdy considerations on the very real science beneath Skull Island’s science fiction.

 Paco Taylor